Körner's Morning

 Körner's Morning (Körners Vormittag) is a verse play by Friedrich Schiller.
 His only comedy, it was written for his friend Christian Gottfried Körner's birthday, probably between 5 June and 2 July 1787.
 Intended to be privately produced, it parodies the Dresden circle around Körner and his tendency not to finish works or only to finish them with great difficulty.

 It was first published by Carl Künzel in 1862 (over 55 years after Schiller's death) as Ich habe mich rasieren lassen (I let myself shave).
 It shows a domestic phase in Schiller's life and simultaneously documents a piece of 18th century everyday life.

 Plot

+The short piece presents an excerpt from the life of the notoriously overworked senior consistorial councilor Körner, who is initially seen in his study in his dressing gown and slippers and wants to work on a manuscript.

+Relieved to have the morning to himself, he calls in his servant Gottlieb to shave him.
+But there is a constant knock on the door, suppliers, cobblers, tailors, city judges and others appear, harass him with questions and offers, involve him in hectic conversations and distract him.

+Right at the beginning, Schiller appears, asks for the manuscript Raphael (Raphael's letter to Julius) for his philosophical letters, but only finds an incomplete sentence on the desk.
+When asked “Where are we going?” the exasperated Körner replies: "That’s all."

+Time flies with the constant change of characters.
+Körner tries in vain to allow himself to be denied; his resolute wife Minna slaps his face, urges him to hurry up and reminds him of a meeting.
+Finally, around midday, he feels alone for a moment and wants to put on his pants to rush to the consistory, but is observed by Dorchen, who is shocked and runs out of the room screaming.
+Finally it's one o'clock and Körner has missed the meeting.
+Minna, Schiller, Dorchen and Huber shout in unison what he has done in God's name all morning.
+Körner strikes a pose and answers: “I had myself shaved.”